JaffaKetchup/flutter_map_tile_caching/README.md

 Background downloading does have some advantages, however:

-- Takes strain off of main threads and into special background threads
+- Takes strain off of main threads and into special background threads - may run faster on some devices
 - Push notifications to keep the user updated
-- Should* still run when app is minimized or screen is locked
+- Should? still run when app is minimized or screen is locked

 Foreground downloading might also work when app is minimized or the screen is locked, but it's better practise to use a dedicated, registered background process.

-The background download functionality has been disabled on iOS, because of the even stricter restrictions.
+The background download functionality has been disabled on iOS, because of the even stricter restrictions - note that iOS installation still requires extra setup (see Installation).
 </details>

 ## [API Details](https://pub.dev/documentation/flutter_map_tile_caching/latest/flutter_map_tile_caching/flutter_map_tile_caching-library.html)